dhpiggott/helios/README.md

 * https://huehomelighting.com/philips-hue-natural-daylight-simulation/

-At the time that I created Helios, and at the time that I write this, there is no built in way to have this happen fully automatically.
+At the time that I created Helios, and at the time that I write this, there is no built-in way to have this happen fully automatically.
 Philips do sell a newer version of the switches I have, which are stated to support something like what I want, but the descriptions I'd seen didn't make it clear exactly what behaviour is possible.